zoleak/REI_Calculator/README.md

 <img width="1286" alt="featured" src="https://user-images.githubusercontent.com/36116239/202075303-c9f94168-129e-4871-bc1a-3061959c8da5.png">

 ## Overview
-As an active real estate investor, I know how critical it is to run your numbers.
-Buying your investment property at the right price is one of the most significant aspects of investing.
-In many cases, it can be the difference between success and failure.
-This dashboard was created to guide investors' buying decisions.
-Users can enter their purchase information, mortage details, projected income, expenses and calculate their projected cashflow/cash on cash return.
-This dashboard was created using the R shiny package.
+This web application was created to assist real estate investors in making informed buying decisions.
+As a real estate investor myself, I understand the importance of accurately calculating expenses and projected income in order to determine the potential cash flow and return on investment.

+With this application, users can enter key details such as purchase price, mortgage details, projected income and expenses.
+The app will then calculate projected cash flow and cash on cash return, helping investors to evaluate the potential profitability of their investment.
 ## How to use?
-This shiny dashboard can be used at the following website: [REI Calculator](https://kzolea695.shinyapps.io/REI_Calculator/)
+To use the application, simply follow the link to the [REI Calculator](https://kzolea695.shinyapps.io/REI_Calculator/) and input your desired investment information.
+The app will automatically calculate your projected cash flow and return on investment.
 ## Future work
-Moving forward, I'd like to add more calculations to the application so users can enhance their decision-making.
-Also, I'd like to create an option where the application can generate a report so users can share their calculations with others.
+In the future, I plan to add more calculations to the application to provide users with even more insights and decision-making support.
+I am also considering the addition of a report generation feature to allow users to easily share their calculations with others.

+Thank you for using the Real Estate Investment Calculator, and happy investing!